shipsauce/GlioTrace_repository/README.md

 ## Framework overview

-Preprocessing and analysis of image data happens in a discrete set of steps as follows using the functions provided in this repo;
+Preprocessing and analysis of image data happens in a discrete set of steps as follows using the functions provided in this repo.

-insert flowchart

 ## Running the framework